 "Open your eyes, Michael, " she said, her voice the song in the last raindrops of a spring shower, "Open your eyes."

 When one is commanded by a deity holding you in the crook of an elbow it is wise to obey.
 I opened my eyes, timidly, afraid of the light.
-The entire frame of my vision was filled by Ghia, still holding me as a mother holds her infant.
+The entire frame of my vision was filled by Gaia, still holding me as a mother holds her infant.
 Her eyes widened, oh so slightly, and the universe spun around them.
-When the horizon leveled I was my proper size, and Ghia had just taken her hand from my shoulder.
+When the horizon leveled I was my proper size, and Gaia had just taken her hand from my shoulder.

 "Look about, Michael.
 Is everything as it should be?" she asked, moving away from me with a dancing step.
 She spun, bounded, and then gathered herself and sprang into the air, rotating around the axle of her hair.
 Her landing was flawless, arched, arms sweeping back.
 Her top floated up, and I stared.
 I couldn't help it.
 No belly button.
 Perfect muscles, but not so much as a dimple in the center.